 Few historic sites enjoy a backdrop quite as jaw-dropping as Peru’s Machu Picchu.

 Machu Picchu’s remoteness only adds to its appeal – as does the sense of mystery surrounding it.
-Located at an altitude of almost 8,000 ft, and shrouded in mist, the site was never discovered by the Spanish colonists; and while the locals were aware of it, they kept its existence a secret.
-Overgrown by dense jungle, it remained virtually forgotten for centuries.
+Located at an altitude of almost 8,000 feet and shrouded in mist, the site was never discovered by Spanish colonists.

 Archaeologists believe construction began in 1450, and it wasn’t until 100 years later that the Incas abandoned the city.
 Fearing that the Spanish would find it, they burned the forest trails as they left, destroying the paths to the summit.